kreibaum/pacosako/README.md

 Afterwards you also need to update the `languageChoiceV2` function in `Header.elm`.

-Note that locally switching language does't work with the buttons any instead you need to run `pytrans.py Esperanto` or the equivalent for your language.
-This is because the language is set at compile time so the app only has one language at a time.
+Note that locally switching language doesn't work with the buttons, and instead you need to run `pytrans.py Esperanto` or the equivalent for your language.
+This is because the language is set at compile time, so the app only has one language at a time.

 In the backend you need to adapt the `get_static_language_file` function to make sure the productive server is also able to deliver the compiled Elm in the right